sonic-spark-ai/fastapi_devops/README.md

 - Set up GitHub Actions workflow in your repository to trigger the CI/CD process on specific events (e.g., `push` to `main`).

+- Make sure It runs on port 8000 if you are using fastapiapp nginx config from the repo

 ### 5. Setup the `deploy.sh` Script

 - Copy the `deploy.sh` script from your repository to the server.